Generic coarse geometry of leaves: Growth of metric spaces

 \begin{proof} Since $B_M(x_1,r)\subset B_M(x_2,r+\delta)$ for all $r\ge1$, and $\Gamma_2$ is an $R_2$-net, then

 which implies the stated inequality. \end{proof}

 The following definitions are justified by Proposition~\ref{p: bounded geometry and growth}.

-\begin{defn} The \emph{growth type} of $M$ is the growth type of $r\mapsto v_\Gamma(x,r)$ for any quasi-lattice $\Gamma$ of $M$ and $x\in\Gamma$.
-We may also say that $M$ and $M'$ have \emph{equivalent growth} when they have the same growth type. \end{defn}
+\begin{defn} The \emph{growth type} (or \emph{growth class}) of $M$ is the growth type of $r\mapsto v_\Gamma(x,r)$ for any quasi-lattice $\Gamma$ of $M$ and $x\in\Gamma$.
+We may also say that $M$ and $M'$ have \emph{equivalent growth} when they have the same growth type.
+The notation $\gr(M)$ may be used for the growth type of $M$. \end{defn}

 \begin{defn} Two classes of metric spaces, $\{M_i\}$ and $\{M'_i\}$, have \emph{equi-equivalent growth} when there are equi-quasi-latices, $\Gamma_i\subset M_i$ and $\Gamma'_i\subset M'_i$, and there are points, $x_i\in M_i$ and $x'_i\in M'_i$, such that $r\mapsto v_{\Gamma_i}(x_i,r)$ and $r\mapsto v_{\Gamma'_i}(x'_i,r)$ have equi-equivalent growth. \end{defn}